New arrivals and referrals

 - What happens when a referral has been made

-Within two weeks of making a referral for a new arrival for whom English is an additional language, you will be contacted by a bilingual assistant or specialist teacher to arrange a time for a profiling visit.
+Within two weeks of making a referral for an early stage learner of English as an additional language, you will be contacted by a Bilingual Assistant, EAL Practitioner or Specialist Teacher Advisor to arrange a time for a profiling visit.
 During the visit, background information will be gathered and an assessment will be made of the pupil's language skills in first language(s) and in English.
 You will receive a written Profiling Report containing all the information gathered during the visit.

 If at any point during the referral process you have questions about how best to meet the needs of the child being referred, contact the EMTAS office on 03707 794222 for advice.